-We have found that when we get rid of these artificial divides called “subjects”, that learning comes to reflect, and even enhance the transversal nature of real life.
+In education, we have found that when we get rid of artificial divides called “subjects”, that learning comes to reflect, and even enhance the transversal nature of real life.
 Traditional education has come to feel artificial; layers of silo upon silo, created for a world that no longer exists, and cocooned from how things really are out there (and totally inadequate for how things are yet to be).

 The perfect candidate for admission, you might think?
 If only that were true.
 Instead, a page of grades and scores is requested; without which, they will not get the chance to evidence what they can really do.

 Their ability to flourish in a controlled environment is the only acceptable proof of being able to function in the semi-controlled environment of higher education, which is supposed to prepare us for a wildly different world beyond.

 This is the barrier.
 The formal exams, accreditations and entry tests, just to move forward.
 Ask why this barrier exists, and we are told that the world beyond, of business, commerce and industry requires “evidence of standards”, and this is the way to do it.
 You have to comply and conform before you pass through.

 And yet, ask hiring managers in those companies what they are looking for, and they will describe the type of skills and competencies we are also supporting our learners to develop.
 Fewer are asking for degrees and more are asking for an ability to learn and contribute to the culture and growth of the organisation.

 Ask Google why they no longer require degrees and prefer to train their own prospective employees.
 Ask The Power MBA why “accreditation” doesn’t matter to them or their thousands of graduates, but impact does.

 Ask entrepreneurs whether what they learned in traditional schooling prepared them for their own path.
 So many of them succeeded not because of it, but in spite of it.